sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### How can I see what URL Velja received? {#debug}

-In the advanced settings, enable “Show last opened link” setting, and the click the link.
+In the advanced settings, enable the “Show last opened link” setting, and then click the link.
 The URL will show up there.

 To see more detailed debug info on how Velja handled the URL: Quit Velja if it's open.
 Press <kbd>Shift</kbd> + <kbd>Control</kbd> while launching Velja, click the menu bar icon, click “Debug”, and then go to “Logs”.

-#### Velja does not show browsers from the user “~/Applications” folder?
+#### Velja does not show browsers from the user “~/Applications” folder

 Apple generally recommends putting apps in the global “/Applications” folder.
 Third-party apps like Velja get automatic access to this one, but not to the user “~/Applications” folder.

 Velja does prompt for permission to the user “~/Applications” folder on the first launch if it exists.
 But if you created it later on or did not get the prompt for some reason, you can force it.
 Quit Velja, then launch Velja while pressing <kbd>Control</kbd> + <kbd>Option</kbd>.

-#### How can I export, import, sync, or backup the settings?
+#### How can I export, import, sync, or back up the settings?

 You can export/import rules in the settings.